Another World 🌳🐝🪷

 • Dean Lever

-An integral part of the work is an augmented reality and sonic experience.
-Using a custom iPad Pro app, participants of all ages draw fantastical plant parts that bloom instantly into immersive 3D structures.
-Their growth echoes the mathematical patterns that appear in nature, from fractals to the Fibonacci sequence.
+At the heart of Deep Field is an augmented reality and sonic experience.
+Using a custom-built iPad Pro app, visitors draw fantastical plant parts that bloom instantly into immersive 3D structures.
+The designs echo patterns found in nature, such as fractals and the Fibonacci sequence.
+As people of all ages contribute their creations, a collective digital landscape begins to take shape—one rooted in collaboration, curiosity, and care.

 Together, the physical and digital components of Deep Field create an environment that is at once playful and reflective.
-It is a living system shaped by participation and collaboration, inviting visitors to imagine new ecologies, listen more closely, and inhabit the world with renewed wonder.
+It is a living system shaped by participation and collaboration, inviting visitors. of all ages to imagine new ecologies, listen more closely, and inhabit the world with renewed wonder.

 The Museum of Modern Art (MoMA), New York